bynayt/CDMBootcamp2026/docs/info.md

 ## How it works

-test file
+test the file

 ## How to test

-test file
+test the file

 ## External hardware

-test file
+test the file